 About Yesha Callahan

-With a knack for breaking news, Yesha (pronounced I-esha) Callahan, a native of Elizabeth, NJ, has seamlessly transitioned from a corporate HR career, to being one of the most sought-after online news media mavens in a little under 6 years.
+With a knack for breaking news, award-winning journalist Yesha (pronounced I-esha) Callahan has seamlessly transitioned from a corporate HR career, to being one of the most sought-after online news media mavens.
 In 2012, Yesha received her big break as a politics and comedy writer for BET’s former late-night talk show Don’t Sleep, created by The Daily Show creator Madeleine Smithberg.
 Although the show was short lived, it was an episode on Chicago gun violence, written by Yesha, that was heralded and subsequently received a nomination for an NAACP Image Award.

 Shortly after the talk show ended, Yesha landed a position with the Black news website The Root in 2014.
 It was under her tutelage, that the site propelled itself from a meager 2-4 million unique page views a month, to its largest month ever in May 2018, with over 11 million unique page views.
 At The Root, Yesha not only cultivated her snark and great eye for news, but she also was key in hiring and editing a slew of influential writers, who are now paving their own way in the world of online news media.